ST GEORGE'S RAF CHAPEL OF REMEMBRANCEBIGGIN HILL

 Picture

-• September 2020
+September 2020

-This is the bed (pictured left) that has been made to delineate the Museum area from the Remembrance Garden.
-It is just beyond the three rose gardens at back of the Remembrance Garden.
+This is the bed (pictured right) that has been made to delineate the Museum area from the Remembrance Garden.
+It is just beyond the rose gardens at back of the Remembrance Garden.
 The Trust stipulated that the plants must be similar to the ones at the front of the Museum and Chapel.

 Picture